amirbarshavit/lusha-image-grid/README.md

 ## Desgin

-1)its not a pixel prefect (its far from it) I saw the UI screenshots to late.
+1) its not a pixel prefect (its far from it) I saw the UI screenshots to late.
 2) in row view mode, in order to be responsive to screen width, only in 1400px (or bigger ) width the 5 images will dislpay in one row if the screen width is less then 1400px the galerry grid will adjust itself

 ### Browsers support:
 test on chrome

 ## App.js